pramnora/xml/README.md

 # xml
 eXtensible MarkUp Language code

-XML is a DDL/Data Description Language.
+XML is a DDL/Data Description Language;
-It is very good at 'categorising' data...;
+and, as such, it is very good at, carefully, 'categorising' data;
-because it allows one to both invent/and, name your 'own' tags...;
+this is because it allows one to both invent/and, name your 'own' tags...;
-therefore, you are free to adapt XML tags entirely to usit whatever is your own specific needs.
+therefore, you are free to adapt XML tags entirely to suit whatever is your own specific needs.

 For example, let us say you wanted to create a 'phonebook' application;
 then, you could invent your own root-tag called: phonebook.